Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **VBA macro** triggered when a Word/Excel document is open

-Many modern malwares are fileless : they either attach to an existing executable, or store their file in a temporary directory and them remove the files.
+Many modern malwares are fileless : they either attach to an existing executable, or store their file in a temporary directory and then remove the files.
 This makes it harder for antivirus to detect them by signature.

 ## Attack Types